 Like many low-lying coastal cities around the world, Miami is threatened by rising seas.
-Whether the majority of the cause is anthropogenic or natural, the end result is indisputable: sea level is rising and it is due to climate change.
+Whether the majority of the cause is anthropogenic or natural, the end result is indisputable: sea level is rising.
 It is not a political issue, nor does it matter if someone believes in it or not.

 Tidal flooding on the corner of Dade Blvd and Purdy Ave in Miami Beach in 2010.
 (Steve Rothaus, Miami Herald)